cmcajigal/syslib/README.md

 ### The Beginning

-1 This is rough
+1 This is rough.
-2 You've have to delete the first trys.
+2 You've hade to delete the first trys.
 3 Cross your fingers this works better!